w3c/wai-cognitive/content/index.md

 ### Supplemental Guidance: Content Usable

-**[Making Content Usable for People with Cognitive and Learning Disabilities](https://www.w3.org/TR/coga-usable/)** (“Content Usable”) is a that helps you increase accessibility for people with cognitive and learning disabilities.
+**[Making Content Usable for People with Cognitive and Learning Disabilities](https://www.w3.org/TR/coga-usable/)** (“Content Usable”) helps you increase accessibility for people with cognitive and learning disabilities.
 It includes information about:
 * aims and objectives for usable content
 * design patterns (ways) to make content usable
 * including users in design and testing activities
 * personas (user stories) and user needs

-The Content Usable document is an informative Working Group Note (not a W3C standard) that provides “supplemental guidance” beyond the requirements of the Web Content Accessibility Guidelines (WCAG) 2.
-Following the guidance in this Note **is not required for conformance to WCAG 2**.
+The Content Usable document is an informative Working Group Note (not a W3C standard).
+It provides “supplemental guidance” beyond the requirements of WCAG 2. **It is not required for conformance to WCAG**.

 ## Cognitive Accessibility Work at W3C